flumeapp/help.flumeapp.com/views/conversations/list.md

 There are many ways to begin a conversation with a user, however you should note that if the recipient of a message does not [follow](/getstarted/follow-profile.md) you, your message will not appear in their inbox directly but as a [message request](#message-requests) that they must approve or decline.

+To create a new conversation from the conversations list:

 - Click the compose <img src="/views/assets/compose.png" width="20" height="20" /> button.
 Use the search field to find a specific user, or select from the suggestions that appear.
 If you select multiple users, a group conversation will be created.
 - Tap the "New" button in the [Touch Bar.](/misc/touchbar.md)